Ahmed Moharram: Significant contributions to Egyptian construction and infrastructure

 After completing his postgraduate studies, he partnered with his colleague Michel Bakhoum in 1950 to establish an engineering consultancy, maximizing on the international education of both partners.
 Numerous high-profile projects led to the rapid growth of the firm, and expansion into Africa and the Middle East region.
 Moharram acted as the chairman of ACE Moharram Bakhoum until his death in 2017.

-Among several other significant pioneering achievements, Moharram was the first to propose constructing the 6th of October bridge in the 1960s.
+Among several other significant achievements, Moharram was the first to propose constructing the 6th of October bridge in the 1960s.
 He designed the bridge and supervised its construction as well.
 Now it is called the 'spinal cord' of Cairo, with approximately half a million Cairene people using it on a daily basis.
 Moharram is also known for designing and constructing the first cable-stayed bridge in Cairo.
 He is also responsible for designing and supervising the construction of some of the Egyptian National projects at his time, such as: